NitinReddyKamsani/CRM/README.md

 # Permission set

 -> A permission set is a collection or group of permissions that gives users access to various tools and functions like profiles.
+-> A user can have more than one permission set assigned but a user cant have more than one profile.